Financial Aid Terms and Conditions

 Renewable scholarships – assuming renewal criteria are met – are available for up to eight (8) semesters of attendance in an undergraduate program, or through the completion of the first professional year of the Pharm.D. program (whichever comes first).

 - Students enrolled in a Master’s level program are ineligible to receive undergraduate institutional aid.

 - Students enrolled in the Pharm.D. program are ineligible to receive undergraduate student aid in their P2 year, even if they accelerated the undergraduate portion of their program and have not received eight semesters of undergraduate aid.

 Cedarville University seeks be a careful steward of institutional resources and ensure that scholarship funds are maximized for all students.
 Therefore, if a student receives total scholarships and grants (institutional or outside) that exceed his/her direct University charges, Cedarville will reduce that student’s institutional gift-based aid so that the total gift-based aid does not exceed the student’s University charges.

 Some institutional aid may be partially funded by generous donors to the University.
 Students will be notified if a donor contributed to any portion of their awards, and an appropriate expression of appreciation will be required.

 Freshmen Scholarships – For those beginning their undergraduate study as a Freshman:

-- Academic scholarships for students starting in the Fall semester are awarded based on GPA and test scores received in the Admissions Office by April 30.
+- Academic scholarships for students starting in the Fall semester are awarded based on GPA scores received by April 30 and test scores taken by April 30.